Body found after vehicle fire outside Orlando storage shed, police say

-ORLANDO, Fla. - A body was found Monday morning inside a vehicle that had caught fire outside an Orlando storage shed, investigators said.
+ORLANDO, Fla. - A man's body was found Tuesday morning inside a Mercedes SUV that had caught fire outside an Orlando storage shed, investigators said.

-Police said they responded to the fire on the 4000 block of Crossroads Court, where they found the vehicle on fire at the rear of the storage shed.
+Police said they responded to the fire on the 4000 block of Crossroads Court at the Crossroads apartments, where they found the SUV on fire at the rear of the maintenance storage shed.

 Related Headlines